jenna-tb-ekwealor/meep_lab/content/post/2025-05-03-cose2025/index.md

 Posters are judged within topic-based categories, and Katrina presented in the Environment category.

 Each category awards 1st, 2nd, and 3rd place prizes.
-Posters are evaluated by faculty and graduate student judges based on clarity, design, presentation, and research significance.
+Posters are evaluated by faculty and industry volunteer judges based on clarity, design, presentation, and research significance.
 Katrina won **3rd place**!

 Her project focuses on the ecology of epiphytic lichens on coyote brush (*Baccharis pilularis*) at San Bruno Mountain, looking at species distribution, morphology, and reproductive strategies across microhabitats.